Playwright E2E in action

 Good Fit If

-• +You have a web application and want to reliably secure releases
+- +You operate large websites, portals or web applications and want to reliably secure releases

 Not a Fit If

-• -You want to run E2E tests permanently against production
+- -You want to run automated checks permanently against production

 Modular Implementation with Clear Acceptance